 - Think about what you’re thinking about; I’m pretty sure that’s a Joyce Meyer’s quote!
 I had to tune into my thoughts.
 My mind was like a freaking rat race.
 I would sit up for hours just staring at the ceiling, thoughts going 90 miles a minute.
-But, when I stopped to think about each thought, they did start to slow down.
+When you start to think of each thought one by one, they begin to slow down.

 - You don’t have to believe everything that pops into your head, i.e. “you’re a lost cause.”
 When you start to think about what you’re thinking about a few recurring thoughts may come to mind.
 You may have returned to this thought for so long; you have allowed it to become who you are.
 Thoughts of: I’m unworthy, I’m ugly, or I’m not good enough.
 Those are all lies!
 You need to recognize those thoughts and combat them with truth.
 Who does God say you are?

 - Breathe!!
 One of the greatest tools I have to focus my mind and to calm my nerves is my breath.
 I breathe with the Ujjayi breath.
 The sound alone is naturally calming to the central nervous system, and when you’re focused on your breathing, it’s hard to think about anything else.
-Breathing fully brings the air all the way up into your chest where we carry stress and tension and helps relieve those burdens.
-Focusing on your breathing is also a form of mediation….which brings me to my next tip.
+Breathing fully brings the air all the way up into your chest, loosening those muscles and tendons that get tight from daily living or from stress.

 Writing these words, the memories are still very fresh in my mind.
 I remember everything from that night.
 I remember feeling absolutely dead on the inside.
 I remember feeling lost.
 I remember the pain on my husband’s face; I remember the hospital and straps and tubes and people everywhere.
-I remember, and I’m glad I do because if I forget what I went through then I forget what He brought me through, and I don’t ever want that to happen.
+I remember, and I’m glad I do because if I forget what I went through then I forget what He brought me through.
 He fought hard for me that night.
 He is fighting just as hard for you.